12 Ways to Describe Mindfulness for Beginners

 How and what we think color our feelings and experiences, loading them with ideas and concepts.
 When based on faulty views, it often lands us into the whirlpool of anxieties, apprehensions, imaginations and fantasies.
 In today’s world where people are submerged in materialism and consumerism, family culture is giving way to aloof individualism, religious identity is only reflected by a set of distinct dogmas and where education means textbook knowledge dictated by needs of the job market it is difficult to find people with properly cultivated mind and right attitude towards who they are and life.

 The problem is further compounded by the nature of today’s lifestyle.
-Modern life is too stressful and things move too fast for our comfort.
 People are pushed into a high technology and fast-paced life whether they like it or not.
-This certainly affects them – it demands constant adjustments and gives a feeling of being driven.
-This instills a sense of insecurity (fear of losing out in the race for material success, money and name) and makes them restless, generating stress and tension.
-Sooner or later, it begins to affect their health and well-being.
-Ultimately people look for relief and turn to meditation for peace, relaxation and some sense of happiness.
+It demands constant adjustments and gives a feeling of being driven.
+This instills a sense of insecurity and restless, generating stress and tension.

 Disciplined and Cultivated Mind